arman-rai/infosec/THM/sqlinjectionlm.md

 Login forms that are connected to a database of users are often developed in such a way that the web application isn't interested in the content of the username and password but more in whether the two make a matching pair in the users table.
 In basic terms, the web application is asking the database, "Do you have a user with the username bob and the password bob123?" the database replies with either yes or no (true/false) and, depending on that answer, dictates whether the web application lets you proceed or not.
 Taking the above information into account, it's unnecessary to enumerate a valid username/password pair.
 We just need to create a database query that replies with a yes/true.

+**Boolean Based**

+Boolean-based SQL Injection refers to the response we receive from our injection attempts, which could be a true/false, yes/no, on/off, 1/0 or any response that can only have two outcomes.
+That outcome confirms that our SQL Injection payload was either successful or not.
+On the first inspection, you may feel like this limited response can't provide much information.
+Still, with just these two responses, it's possible to enumerate a whole database structure and contents.